i Deal activity

 ii Operation of the market

 Brazilian practice draws a distinction between the portfolio manager and administrator of investment funds.
-The activity of both entities, regardless of the level of effort in raising resources, is subject to the rules issued by the Brazilian Securities Commission (CVM).
-The operation of private equity funds is thus subject to the rules of the CVM.
+The activity of both entities, regardless of the level of effort made in raising resources, is subject to the rules issued by the Brazilian Securities Commission (CVM).
+The operation of private equity funds is thus subject to the rules of CVM.

 Foreign private equity funds are not subject to the CVM’s rules when investing in Brazil.
 They are simply classified as foreign investors, and as such are subject to the general rules on registration of capital invested in Brazil issued by the Central Bank.
 Therefore, since this work already suitably covers other jurisdictions, here we focus on private equity activities in which the portfolio manager is located in Brazil.

 Brazilian private equity funds are subject to registration with the CVM and must have an administrator, which must be a financial institution authorised to function by the Central Bank, and a manager.
 The manager exercises the most relevant function, as it is directly responsible for managing the portfolio, including investment and divestment decisions.
-It is important to note that the administrator and the manager can be the same person.8
+It is important to note that the administrator and the manager can be the same entity.8

-In general, the manager’s remuneration is substantially higher than the administrator’s, given that the latter only distributes the shares and takes care of treasury matters, while the former manages the portfolio by making the investment and divestment decisions.
+In general, the manager’s remuneration is substantially higher than the administrator’s, given that the latter usually only distributes the shares and takes care of treasury matters, while the former manages the portfolio by making the investment and divestment decisions.

 In many cases, the fund names a representative to hold an executive position with the most important investee companies.
 In this situation, the person in question can receive a stock option plan or other incentive, with the cost in the final analysis passed through to the fund’s investors in proportion to the holding in the company in question.